-A GPS speedometer for iPhone — your speed clearly and honestly, with the instruments around it, and now every trip preserved.
+A GPS speedometer for iPhone — your speed clearly and honestly, with the instruments around it, and now the posted limit right on the gauge.
 No ads, no tracking, no account; works offline.

 Trip history Pro